wareya/sorting/README.md

 All custom sorts have an insertion sort cutoff at 16 elements.
 Toolchain: gcc (g++) 14.2.0

-textbook bu = only one merge block size at a time
+- textbook bu = only one merge block size at a time

-coherent bu = merge parent blocks on the fly (cache coherent)
+- coherent bu = merge parent blocks on the fly (cache coherent)
+- td = top-down merge sort
+- bu = bottom-up merge sort

 observations:
 - quicksort/std::sort is slower than merge-based sorts on patterned data